1838 Jesuit slave sale: Emergence of Jesuit manors

 By 1824, the Jesuit plantations totaled more than 12000 acre in the State of Maryland, and 1700 acre in eastern Pennsylvania.
 These consisted primarily of the plantations of White Marsh in Prince George's County, St. Inigoes and Newtown Manor in St. Mary's County, St. Thomas Manor in Charles County, and Bohemia Manor in Cecil County.
 The main crops grown were tobacco and corn.

 Due to these extensive landholdings, the Propaganda Fide in Rome had come to view the American Jesuits negatively, believing they lived lavishly like manorial lords.
-In reality, by the early 19th century, the Jesuit plantations were in such a state of mismanagement that the Jesuit Superior General in Rome, Tadeusz Brzozowski, sent Irish Jesuit Peter Kenney to review the operations of the Maryland Mission as a canonical visitor in 1820.
+In reality, by the early 19th century, the Jesuit plantations were in such a state of mismanagement that in 1820, the Jesuit Superior General in Rome, Tadeusz Brzozowski, sent Irish Jesuit Peter Kenney as a canonical visitor to review the operations of the Maryland Mission.
 In addition to becoming physically dilapidated, all but one of the plantations had fallen into debt.
 On some plantations, the majority of slaves did not work because they were too young or old.
 The condition of slaves on the plantations varied over time, as did the condition of the Jesuits living with them.
 Kenney found the slaves facing arbitrary discipline, a meager diet, pastoral neglect, and engaging in vice.
-By the 1830s, however, their physical and religious conditions had improved considerably.
+By the 1830s, their material and religious conditions had improved considerably.

 One of the Maryland Jesuits' institutions, Georgetown College (later known as Georgetown University), also rented slaves.
-While the school did own a small number of slaves over its early decades, its main relationship with slavery was the leasing of slaves to work on campus, a practice that continued past the 1838 slave sale.
+The school owned a small number of slaves in its early decades, but its main relationship with slavery was the leasing of slaves to work on campus, a practice that continued past the 1838 slave sale.